dyno-might/dyno-might.github.io/_posts/2022-06-20-ikea-purifier.md

 The IKEA purifier uses a *lot* less energy.
 Above, I've computed electricity costs assuming you run each purifier on high year-round at US-average electricity prices.
 (Yeah, power usage goes *down* when you add the extra carbon filter to the IKEA purifier.
 I've confirmed this myself with a power meter.
 Physics is weird.)

+What about filters?
+Well, IKEA recommends replacing them every 4 months, while the Wirecutter pick recommends doing it every 6 months.

+Personally, I suspect those recommendations are (both) conservative.
+The "change filter" light almost always just counts elapsed days---but filters don't really get "old", they get "full".
+Smart Air has done experiments [[1]((https://smartairfilters.com/en/blog/hepa-lifespan-how-long-filters-last/)) [2](https://smartairfilters.com/en/blog/hepa-lifespan-how-long-filters-last/) [3](https://smartairfilters.com/en/blog/blast-mini-hepa-filters-lifespan/)] that found efficacy only declined after filters looked worryingly dirty, which took something like six months even with real (highly polluted) Beijing air.
+I've used some IKEA purifiers in small rooms for almost a year with the same filter and seen little drop in performance.

+What we'd *like* to know is how many particles each filter can absorb per dollar.
+This is hard, though some very crude very estimates for the size/weight of the different replacement filters suggest you get at least as much for your money with the IKEA filters.

+So the IKEA purifier is cheaper, uses much less energy, and plausibly requires less money for filters (especially if you don't use the carbon filter).

 <details markdown="1">
 <summary>(math)</summary>